Skip to main content

 You can also achieve a great design look with mounted shelves using the tried and true method of taking shelves all the way to the ceiling to maximize that vertical space.
 Place multiple shelves in unused or underutilized corners or nooks, add decorative storage and create a floating storage unit that doesn’t take up floor space.

 Extend this idea to living rooms, bedrooms, kitchens, dens, kids’ rooms and even laundry rooms.
 Install shelves that allow you to add baskets and bins for storing everything from detergent to dolls.
-You can also get an Outdoor storage box for all your outdoor essentials.

 In bedrooms, if you have the space, you can also purchase armoires and wardrobes, which will hold your clothes but also allow you to move them around if you redecorate.